Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 Being reported for spam while having too many fake followers increases the likelihood you’ll be banned.

-Fake followers don’t do anything, so they lower all your engagement numbers.
+Fake followers don’t interact with you, so they lower your overall engagement rates.

 Don’t let these black-hat scams bring your brand’s social media accounts down.